arkodasgupta0412/WhatsInsight/setup.md

 If you're getting "Fatal error in launcher" when using `streamlit run`, ensure that `streamlit` is correctly added to your system PATH and matches the active environment.

-Alternatively, you can run the app using the commmand:
+Alternatively, you can run the app using the command:

 ```bash
 python -m streamlit run app.py